h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-07-21-SLAE_Assignment_3.md

 "\xc8\x71\x59\x79\x41\x25\x10\x98\xa0\x49";
 ```

-The Egg is appended twice to this newly generated payload, the tagged Egg would precede the payload with the value "\x90\x50\x90\x50\x90\x50\x90\x50".
+The Egg is prepended twice to this newly generated payload, the tagged Egg would precede the payload with the value "\x90\x50\x90\x50\x90\x50\x90\x50".

 #### Egg Hunter in C
 --------

-The following C skeleton code will be used to demonstrate the Egg Hunter from a high-level language perspective.
+The following C code will be used to demonstrate the Egg Hunter from a high-level language perspective.

 ```c
 /**